 Meet the test that will tell you all about them.

 SmartJane™ is the world’s first test that can tell you what’s really going on "down there," including different types of HPV, other sexually transmitted infections, and 23 different types of microbes that contribute to your overall health.
-In addition, SmartJane reports on connections between your unique vaginal microbiome and many health conditions, including bacterial vaginosis, cervicitis, idiopathic infertility, pelvic inflammatory disease, and aerobic vaginitis.
+In addition, SmartJane reports on connections between your unique vaginal microbiome and many health conditions, including bacterial vaginosis, cervicitis, pelvic inflammatory disease, and aerobic vaginitis.

 If you do have HPV, SmartJane can tell you whether or not it’s the type of HPV associated with cervical cancer (called "high-risk strains"), or with genital warts (called "low-risk strains").
 All of this information can help you feel informed and empowered when you follow up with your health care provider.